llotosl/onlysubs/README.md

 # Onlysubs

-This is my pet project with implementation of Clean Architecture in Python, FastAPI for REST API, SQLAlchemy with Postgres for DB actions.
+This is project template with implementation of Clean Architecture in Python, FastAPI for REST API, SQLAlchemy with Postgres for DB actions.

 # What is this project about?

-This project is analog of Onlyfans or Boosty.
-This is service with subscription management where authors can publish content for their subscribers.
+This project is template with authentication, Docker, poetry and pre-commit for new projects.

 # Run project